I’m originally from Massachusetts, but Illinois has been home for over a decade now, both the city of Chicago and the

 In May 2018, I graduated from the three-year MFA Professional Actor Training Program at the University of Illinois at Urbana-Champaign.
 Roles there include Twelfth Night (Maria), Travesties (Gwendolyn), Iago's Plot (Emilia), Failure: A Love Story (Jenny June Fail), Mr. Burns, a Post-Electric Play (Colleen) and Kingdom City (Miriam), all at the beautiful Krannert Center for the Performing Arts.
 I studied with Robert G. Anderson, Robin McFarquhar, Susan Schuld, Lisa Gaye Dixon, Zev Steinrock, Struan Leslie, and Philip Johnston, who radically transformed my artistic practice.
-I’m also a proud member of The Brown Theatre Collective, where I recently co-directed Maria Irene Fornés's The Sucessful Life of 3 with BFA collaborator Melody Contreras.
+I’m also a proud member of The Brown Theatre Collective, where I co-directed Maria Irene Fornés's The Sucessful Life of 3 with BFA collaborator Melody Contreras.

 In Chicago, I’m an ensemble member with Aguijón Theater, the city's longest running Spanish-language ensemble, and a company member with the live literature collective 2nd Story, where I write, direct and curate personal narrative performance.

 I earned my bachelor’s in Theatre and Performance Studies from the University of Chicago, while training at Black Box Acting Studio.
 I also studied sociology at the University of Buenos Aires and collaborated with teatro x la identidad, the artistic arm of the human rights group Abuelas de la Plaza de Mayo.

 One more thing: I’m a white Jewish actor, fluent in Spanish but not Latina.
 If you’re looking for Latinx actors, please talk to the fine folks at ALTA (Alliance of Latinx Theatre Artists) and/or the Chicago Inclusion Project.

 If you've made it this far: I'm obsessed with grocery shopping.
-Other than being on stage, in front of a camera, or buried in a book, there's nowhere I'd rather be than the produce aisle at midnight.
+Other than being on stage or in front of a camera, there's nowhere I'd rather be than the produce aisle at midnight.
 Probably embarrassing my wife by singing and dancing along to the muzak.